Half4376/COVID-Data-Visualization/README.md

-# Data Analyst Portfolio Project
+# COVID Data Visualization Project

 This portfolio project showcases my skills as a data analyst using Grafana a data visualization tool.
 The project involves analyzing
 COVID-19 data that was cleaned from my [previous project](https://github.com/Half4376/COVID-Data-Exploration-Project),